Compliance with the General Data Protection Regulations 2018

 The council of the Society has developed a Data Protection Policy, to clearly set out the procedures by which personal data must be collected, handled and stored to meet the Society’s data protection standards and to comply with the law.

-A copy of the policy can be found and downloaded at the following link: Data Protection Policy 2018
+The policy can be found and downloaded at the following link: Data Protection Policy [Last updated 21/10/2024]

 The policy clearly states the responsibilities of the Society, the members of the Council of the Society and the general membership of the Society in complying with the requirements of the General Data Protection Regulations 2018.